Aino Forsten: The Civil War and life in the Soviet Union

 Forsten was elected to the Parliament of Finland in the 1917 election from the electoral district of Satakunta.
 During the 1918 Civil War, Forsten was a member of the Central Workers' Council of Finland.
 Her husband stayed in Pori as one of the local Red Guard leaders.
 After the war, the Whites started executing the Red leaders and the Forsten family decided to flee to Soviet Russia.
 In July 1918, they settled in Saint Petersburg, where Forsten worked as an accountant for the Communist Party of Finland.
 The party was established by the Red refugees in Moscow in August 1918.

 In 1920 Aino and Verner Forsten moved to Soviet Karelia.
 Aino Forsten worked as an adult educator in Petrozavodsk and Kalevala and later as the head of the Petrozavodsk Finnish school for girls in 1930–1936.
 Verner Forsten was the Vice-Minister of Economy of the Karelian Autonomous Soviet Socialist Republic and the chairman of the Kalevala County Council.

 Death

 Aino and Verner Forsten were arrested during the Great Purge in July 1937, accused of counter-revolutionary nationalist action.
 Verner Forsten was sentenced to 8 years of forced labour, but Aino Forsten received a death sentence in November 1937 and was immediately executed.
-Her husband survived the Siberian labour camps and was released from Krasnojarsk in 1946.
+Her husband survived the Siberian labour camps and was released from Krasnoyarsk in 1946.
 Aino and Verner Forsten were rehabilitated after Stalin's death in 1955.